dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 - `publicKey` (`blob`): The DER-encoded public key associated with the identity, derived in accordance with one of [the signature algorithms supported by the IC](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures).
 The public key can be used to [derive a self-authenticating principal](https://internetcomputer.org/docs/current/references/ic-interface-spec/#principal).
 - `signature` (`blob`): The signature produced by signing the concatenation of the domain separator `\x13ic-wallet-challenge` (UTF-8 encoded) and the challenge with the private key associated with the identity.

+#### Error

+While processing the request from the relying party, the wallet can cancel it at any time by sending an error in response.

+`errorType` (`text`): The reason behind the cancellation.
+Possible values:
+- `"VERSION_NOT_SUPPORTED`: The version of the standard is not supported by the wallet.
+- `"NETWORK_NOT_SUPPORTED"`: The network on which the action was requested is not supported by the wallet.
+- `"NOT_GRANTED"`: The wallet has not granted permission to perform the action.
+- `"UNKNOWN"`: The reason is unknown.

+`description` (`text`, optional): An optional description of the error.

 #### Use-Case

 1. The relying party sends a `permission` request to the wallet.